DonJayamanne/vscode-python-manager/README.md

+# Deprecated

+This extension is no longer being maintained, all of its functionality has been (or might be) placed into the [Microsoft Python Environments Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-python-envs).

+Please download the [Microsoft Python Environments Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-python-envs) instead.

+Feel free to submit new issues or feature requests on the [Microsoft Python Environments Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-python-envs).

 # Python Environment Manager

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) that provides the ability to view and manage all of your Python environments & packages from a single place.